OscarPicadoO/webapp-embedded-tomcat/README.md

 This is a skeleton project to run a web.xml-free web application in an embedded Tomcat.

-Ok, there is a wonderful thing called spring boot.
-But I do prefer boilerplate (that I understand and control) than magic (that I don't understand and don't control). no offense.

 3 lines of vanilla bash:

 ```bash